Your engine cooling fan, only runs when needed, to help cool the engine.

 Firstly, a engine coolant sensor or a separate engine temperature switch, is used to monitor engine temperature.

-The fan will then cycle on and off as needed to maintain the proper coolant temperature.
-So, The fan runs mostly at idle or low speed when the engine is at normal temperature.
-Most fans should come on when the coolant reaches about 200 to 230 degrees.
+The fan will then cycle on and off as needed, to maintain the proper coolant temperature.
+So, the fan runs mostly at idle or low speed, when the engine is at normal temperature.
+Most fans should come on, when the coolant reaches, about 200 to 230 degrees.

-Let’s Start With Some Easy Questions;
+So, Let’s Start With Some Easy Questions:

 - Is your Engine Overheating